nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    tagging, sorting, etc.
 5. Should not be required to handle pictures of recipes or ingredients.
 6. Should have a response time of 5 seconds or less.
-7. Should support the use of UK and US English language.
+7. Should support the use of UK and US English languages.

 ### Glossary